godaddy/gasket/docs/upgrade-to-6.md

 ### Decoupled from Redux

-Before, in order to use [@gasket/plugin-intl] in your app, you were also required to use [@gasket/plugin-redux] along with Redux bindings in your React code.
+Before, to use [@gasket/plugin-intl] in your app, you were also required to use [@gasket/plugin-redux] along with Redux bindings in your React code.
 This is now simplified to work with [Gasket Data], and Redux is no longer required.

 ```diff
 // gasket.config.js